 Dance Therapy

 In April, a special dance therapy class brought joy and healing to children receiving treatment for cancer and sickle cell disease in Tanzania.
 Hosted at our partner clinic, the class allowed young patients to move, laugh, and express themselves through dance.
-It lifted spirits and helped ease the emotional weight of treatment.
+It lifted spirits and helped ease the emotional challenges of treatment.
 Some families traveled long distances to reach the hospital, and this creative outlet offered a welcome moment of lightness and connection.
 With music, movement, and care, these classes transformed clinic courtyards into spaces filled with hope and resilience.

 April Cpi